Skip to content

 Toolbar

 At the top of the main window you find the Toolbar.
-It provides quick access to the most important functions like Settings, Mixer and Effects.
+It provides quick access to the most important functions like Settings, Audio Player, Effects and the Mixer.

 Streaming Section